 Once you’ve created a list of potential specialists for your vasectomy, research their credentials and experience.
 The internet offers a wealth of information on medical professionals, take some time to read testimonials and reviews on various websites.
 Once you’ve made a decision, schedule a consultation.
 A consultation is your opportunity to confirm in detail how you will be treated during your vasectomy and what you can expect afterward.
 Keep in mind that if at any point, you are not satisfied with what you are hearing, you can cancel the procedure to seek out a different doctor.Suggested reading

 This question is more important than people sometimes think.
 For example: If you are a cyclist, then it’s likely you will want to do a lot of cycling from spring onwards, therefore scheduling the vasectomy for the winter will allow you more time to heal without disturbing your hobby.
 Similarly, you might want to consider when it’s most convenient/inconvenient to fit in with work, etc.Suggested reading

-Ultimately, choosing to be sterilized should be a decision you are happy with in the long-term.
-In the circumstances where undue pressure is being applied, it’s a good idea to delay having the procedure until you have had the opportunity to discuss all the implications fully with your wife/partner and are happy about going ahead.
+Ultimately, choosing to be sterilized should be a decision you are happy with, in the long term.
+In circumstances where undue pressure is being applied, it’s a good idea to delay having the procedure until you have had the opportunity to discuss all the implications fully with your wife/partner and are happy about going ahead.